brunoton/return-to-consciousness/complete-essay.md

 ## Part II: Historical Origins {#part-ii-origins}

-*This section traces how objective empiricism—a research methodology that studies quantifiable patterns in experience—became conflated with metaphysical materialism through conceptual confusion rather than empirical necessity.
-Understanding this historical trajectory reveals that materialism dominates today not because evidence proves it true, but because we mistakenly credited its metaphysical assumptions for science's methodological success.
-This clarifies what's fundamentally at stake in debates about consciousness and reality.*
+*Having identified persistent challenges that resist materialist solution, we now examine how this framework achieved dominance.
+The historical trajectory reveals a crucial distinction: objective empiricism (a successful research methodology) became conflated with metaphysical materialism through conceptual confusion rather than empirical necessity.
+Understanding this confusion clarifies what's genuinely at stake in debates about consciousness and reality.*

 ### The Dualist Foundations of Modern Science